Beef liver nutrition is hard to beat.

 Beef liver has a long history as a traditionally valued food.
 Just like your grandma knew that chicken soup is good for what ails you, she also knew that liver has superpowers.

 Over time, especially in Western culture, organ meats like beef liver have fallen out of use in favor of muscle meats.
-My local natural food market’s meat section carries beef liver – or other organs – only occasionally.
-By comparison, the selection of chicken, turkey, beef, pork, and lamb muscle cuts is huge.
-In my area, it’s far more common to find beef liver at an ethnic food market than a mainstream supermarket.
+Natural food markets may only carry beef liver – or other organs – occasionally.
+By comparison, the selection of chicken, turkey, beef, pork, and lamb muscle cuts is often much bigger.
+Sometimes, it’s more common to find beef liver at an ethnic food market than a mainstream supermarket.

 Besides its traditional food status, it turns out that beef liver nutrition is off-the-charts.
 In fact, it’s one of the most nutritious foods you can eat.